The benefit cap

 Am I exempt if my disabled child stops being treated as my dependent?

 You are only exempt if you have a 'dependent' child on DLA or PIP.
 If a disabled child aged 16 or above either leaves education, turns 20 or claims certain benefits such as Employment and Support Allowance or Universal Credit, they stop being treated as a dependent.
 This means that their parent may then lose their exemption from the benefit cap.

-In addition, those who get Universal Credit with a carer element should also exempt.
-These exemptions for carers already apply in Northern Ireland.
+In addition, those who get Universal Credit with a carer element are also exempt.
 Contact our freephone helpline if you are a parent of a disabled young person, are receiving one of these carers benefits and you are currently being affected by the cap.

 Is anyone else exempt?

 You are exempt from the cap if you or your partner is working sufficient hours to be eligible for working tax credit.
 This is either 16 or 24 hours a week depending on your circumstances.

 If you work and get Universal Credit, you are exempt if your earnings are at least £604 in that monthly assessment period.
 Other groups are also exempt, such as families where a parent gets certain disability benefits.

 Special rules have been introduced in Northern Ireland that mean housing benefit claimants get additional 'welfare supplementary payments' to make up any shortfall in their housing benefit because of the benefit cap.